Is Love Is Blind Star Tyler Lying To Ashley About His Kids? Here’s What We Know

 Following this shocking admission, Adionser asked if the children knew what he looked like.
 Francis' responded by saying, "I don't think so."
 However, evidence suggests otherwise.
 Photos circulating online show Francis posing with his children on various special occasions.
 On Oct.
 7, 2024, Lovetta Thomas (the children's grandmother) posted a video montage on Instagram that included screenshots of Francis posing with his kids for birthdays, holidays, and intimate family gatherings.

 Additionally, Thomas' Instagram posts offer a different perspective from Francis'.
 While she corroborated Francis' story about being her and her wife's sperm donor, she added significant details about his involvement in their children's lives.
-In a five-part video series on Instagram, the mom of three addressed the rumors and provided additional context that gave further insight into his involvement.
+In a five-part video series on Instagram, the mother of three addressed the rumours and provided additional context that gave further insight into his involvement.

 AdvertisementADVERTISEMENT